phalcon/documentation/docs/volt.md

 );
 ```

-To use the standard `.phtml` extension:
+Use the standard `.phtml` extension:

 ```php
 <?php